eqasim-org/eqasim-switzerland/presentation_mode_choice.md

 The execution flow is managed by `mode_choice/run.py` and proceeds through the following stages:

 ### Step 1: Configuration
-The module reads its settings from `config_dmc.yml`.
-This file contains default configuration values (e.g., data paths, DMC parameters, flags for estimation/calibration) that control the module's behavior. these configurations can be modified from this file or in the config file.
+The module reads its settings from `config.yml`.
+This file contains default configuration values (e.g., data paths, DMC parameters, flags for estimation/calibration) that control the module's behavior.
+These configurations can be modified from this file or `mode_choice.dmc_defaults` which contains the default values of all the parameters related to mode choice.

 ### Step 2: Data Preparation
 The `prepare_data` stage loads and formats the necessary inputs:
 -   **Persons**: Socio-demographic attributes (age, sex, income, driving license).
--   **Tours/Trips**: Travel demand information (origin, destination, purpose).
+-   **Tours/Trips**: Travel demand information (origin, destination, purpose) and the difference possible tours that can be realized (i.e. car-car-car, pt-walk-pt, pt-pt-pt, ...).
--   **Variables**: variables for each mode (travel times, distances, costs).
+-   **Variables**: variables for each trips and each mode (travel times, distances, costs).

 ### Step 3: Parameter Handling
 The module determines which parameters to use based on the configuration flags: